DigiBP/AS25_Chocolat_Express/README.md

-# 🧩 Challanges of the Process
+# 🧩 Challenges of the Process
 The overall challenge is to implement a digitized decision-supporting tool and the definition of possible asked dimensions for persons looking for a therapy.

 # 🎯 Goal and Vision